 Pattadakal Dance Festival

 The Pattadakal festival is conducted to honor the famous temples every year in the month of January.
 This festival of Karnataka is decked up with the performances of the traditional dancers of the state.
-Along with these grand celebrations, the craft festival is indeed an attention grabbing one.
+Along with these grand celebrations, the craft festival is indeed an attention-grabbing one.

 Mahamastakabhisheka at Shravanabelagola

 Karnataka is also a state that lets religions diversity.
-Shravanbelogola is a major Jain center in Karnataka.
+Shravanbelogola is a major Jain centre in Karnataka.
 The Jain festival Mahamastakabhisheka is celebrating with equal pompous and grandeur in Karnataka.
 Once in 12 years, the festival takes place with the function of the statue.
 The statue of Siddha Bahubali is around 17.3736 meters tall.

 Splashing the mud and racing across the fields, the roaring buffalos raced by a man are an interesting watch.
 On the first day of Kambala, a parade is conducted with all the buffalos.
 The buffalos are pegged against each other before the race.
-The festival is believed to be conducted in the honor of Lord Kadri Manjunatheshwara to seek blessings for better harvest.
-The festival is usually conducted two days.
+The festival is believed to be conducted in the honor of Lord Kadri Manjunatheshwara to seek blessings for a better harvest.
+The festival is usually conducted for two days.
 The sport is majorly conducted by farmers.
 This local festival of Karnataka is a must watch.
 Plan your trip to Mangalore during the Kambala race.